 Today, tacos go beyond delicious.
 Many are filled with lean meats and vegetables.
 Grilled fish and shrimp tacos add a whole other profile.
 People eat taco pizza, veggie tacos, slow cooker pork tacos.
 The list is endless.

-We are going to satisfy your craving for tacos by providing you with an anti-inflammatory versions of this delicious Mexican treat that come straight from The Official Anti-Inflammatory Diet Masterclass.
+We are going to satisfy your craving for tacos by providing you with an anti-inflammatory version of this delicious Mexican treat that come straight from The Official Anti-Inflammatory Diet Masterclass.
 You don’t need the calories and carbs that go with the flour and corn versions of taco shells.
 You’ll see why in our recipe.

 - 1 ½ lbs ground beef